Legion-Team/legion-protocol-contracts/README.md

 ## Architecture

 Legion’s smart contracts leverage a clone pattern for deploying sale and vesting contracts, with standard Merkle Proofs verifying conditions like investor eligibility.
-They integrate with Legion’s backend, which processes off-chain calculations and publishes sale results based on emitted events.
+They integrate with Legion’s backend, which processes off-chain calculations and publishes sale results based on on-chain actions.

 ## System Limitations